-If you think you have a vaginal injury, you should follow these steps:
+While you wait for medical attention, you should follow these steps:

 Not sure what to do next?

-If you are still concerned about bleeding after a vaginal injury, why not use healthdirect's online Symptom Checker to get advice on when to seek medical attention.
+If you are still concerned about bleeding after a vaginal injury, use healthdirect's online Symptom Checker to get advice on when to seek medical attention.

 The Symptom Checker guides you to the next appropriate healthcare steps, whether it’s self care, talking to a health professional, going to a hospital or calling triple zero (000).